KylefromWI/CFK-Python/StockMarketGame.md

 8. Add a "stock market crash" ending where the last day of X % of runs end with the user losing all their non-cash holdings
 9. Record scores to a "Leaderboard" text file
 10. Make the game print in an easier-to-read way
-11. When CurrentBalance is printed, round to the nearest cent